Expansion of a quantum gas in a shell trap

 The confinement to this ellipsoid is rather strong.
 If we assume that the atoms are confined to the ground state of the motion transverse to the surface, we can derive an expression of the potential for the 2D motion along the ellipsoid.
 If we neglect the deformation of the surface due to the gravitational sag, we obtain a simple expression for the effective 2D potential:

-where the atoms move on the isomagnetic surface, and we have used $\rho^2=r_0^2-4z^2$, for $|z|\leq r_0/2$ in Eq.~\eqref{eqn:potential}.
-In this expression we have neglected the geometrical effect of the curvature on the potential~\cite{DaCosta1981}, resulting in a energy difference of order $\hbar^2/(mr_0^2)$ between the poles and the equator, about $h\times\SI{2}{\hertz}$ with our parameters.
-Equation~\eqref{eqn:Vtoy} shows that the inhomogeneity in rf coupling amplitude results in a force acting against gravity.
+where the atoms move on the isomagnetic surface, and we have used $\rho^2=r_0^2-4z^2$, for $|z|\leq r_0/2$ in equation~\eref{eqn:potential}.
+In this expression we have neglected the geometrical effect of the curvature on the potential~\cite{DaCosta1981}, resulting in a energy difference of order $\hbar^2/(Mr_0^2)$ between the poles and the equator, about $h\times\SI{0.1}{\hertz}$ with our parameters.
+Equation~\eref{eqn:Vtoy} shows that the inhomogeneity in rf coupling amplitude results in a force acting against gravity.
 Gravity can be compensated by an appropriate choice of the magnetic field gradient, fulfilling $\alpha_g= Mg\omega/(\hbar\Omega_0)$.
-The last term in Eq.~\eqref{eqn:Vtoy} involving the transverse confinement frequency $\omega_\perp(z)$ is a witness of the higher dimension, entering through the zero-point energy of this degree of freedom~\cite{Sandin2017a,Schwartz2006a}.
+The last term in equation~\eref{eqn:Vtoy} involving the transverse confinement frequency $\omega_\perp(z)$ is a witness of the higher dimension, entering through the zero-point energy of this degree of freedom~\cite{Sandin2017a,Schwartz2006a}.
 It scales as $\alpha(z)/\sqrt{\Omega(z)}$, where $\alpha(z)$ and $\Omega(z)$ are the local gradient and coupling respectively.
-This quantum effect is responsible for the spontaneous change of topology when gravity is overcompensated, as shown in Fig.~\ref{fig:ramp}: the zero-point energy contribution to the effective potential becomes dominant as the atoms are pushed towards the top and $\Omega(z)$ vanishes.
+This quantum effect is responsible for the spontaneous change of topology when gravity is overcompensated, as shown in \fref{fig:ramp}: the zero-point energy contribution to the effective potential becomes dominant as the atoms are pushed towards the top and $\Omega(z)$ vanishes.